AbolfazlKhanMo/dl_surr_bayesianFWI/README.md

 ## Overview

 The workflow estimates posterior distributions of sought after parameters from seismic waveform data.
-Three McMC regimes are supported:
+Three Markov chain Monte Carlo (McMC) regimes are supported:

 - **Adaptive**: the surrogate is refined on-the-fly during sampling using UQ-aware and random refinement triggers.
 - **Offline**: the surrogate is pre-trained on a fixed dataset and used without further updates.
 - **Two-stage**: an initial surrogate-only chain is followed by refinement with the exact solver.

-A convolutional neural network (CNN) regressor with MC Dropout provides both misfit predictions and epistemic uncertainty estimates, which guide when to call the expensive SPECFEM2D solver for surrogate retraining.
+A convolutional neural network (CNN) regressor with Monte Carlo Dropout (MCD) provides both misfit predictions and epistemic uncertainty estimates, which guide when to call SPECFEM2D solver for surrogate retraining.

 ## Requirements